-- 2.1 Cleaning: The physical removal of foreign material, e.g., dust, soil, organic material such as blood, secretions, excretions and microorganisms.
+- 2.1 Additional Precautions: infection prevention and control precautions and practices required in addition to Routine Practices based on the mode (means) of transmission of an infectious agent: airborne, droplet, and contact. - 2.2 Cleaning: The physical removal of foreign material, e.g., dust, soil, organic material such as blood, secretions, excretions and microorganisms.
 Cleaning physically removes rather than kills microorganisms.
 Cleaning reduces or eliminates the reservoirs of potential pathogenic organisms.
-Cleaning agents are the most common chemicals used in housekeeping activity. - 2.2 Disinfection: The inactivation of disease producing microorganisms.
+Cleaning agents are the most common chemicals used in housekeeping activity. - 2.3 Detergent: Substances used to clean that change the surface tension of a formulation to form an emulsion around certain ingredients. - 2.4 Disinfection: The inactivation of disease producing microorganisms.
 Disinfection does not destroy bacterial spores.
 Disinfectants are used on inanimate objects; antiseptics are used on living tissue.
 Disinfection usually involves chemicals, heat or ultraviolet light.
-Levels of chemical disinfection vary with the type of product used. - 2.3 Facility Approved Disinfectant: A disinfectant cleaner that has been approved by the facility/organization. - 2.4 High level disinfection: The level of disinfection required when processing semi critical items.
+Levels of chemical disinfection vary with the type of product used.

+- 2.5 Contact Time: The contact time is the period of time during which the treated surface remains saturated with the disinfectant.
+An effective contact time will depend upon the disinfectant and the microorganisms or toxins that are present.
+Fast-acting disinfectants should be selected because longer contact times may be difficult to achieve.
+Although alcohols may have bactericidal activity after an extended contact time (e.g. 10 minutes), they are unlikely to remain on surfaces this long because they evaporate. - 2.6 Facility Approved Disinfectant: A disinfectant cleaner that has been approved by the facility/organization after review of the products intended use and efficacy. - 2.7 High level disinfection: The level of disinfection required when processing semi critical items.
 High level disinfection processes destroy vegetative bacteria, mycobacteria, fungi and enveloped (lipid) and non-enveloped (non-lipid) viruses, but not necessarily bacterial spores.
 High level disinfectant chemicals (also called chemisterilants) must be capable of sterilization when contact time is extended.
-Items must be thoroughly cleaned prior to high level disinfection.

-- 2.5 Low level disinfection: The level of disinfection required when processing non-critical items or some environmental surfaces.
+Items must be thoroughly cleaned prior to high level disinfection. - 2.8 Low level disinfection: The level of disinfection required when processing non-critical items or some environmental surfaces.
 Low level disinfectants kill most vegetative bacteria and some fungi as well as enveloped (lipid) viruses (e.g., hepatitis B, C, Hantavirus and HIV).
 Low level disinfectants do not kill mycobacteria or bacterial spores.
-Low level disinfectants-detergents are used to clean and disinfect environmental surfaces. - 2.6 Non-critical items: Those items that either touch only intact skin but not mucous membranes or do not directly touch the resident.
-Examples of non critical items include equipment such as lifts, transfer boards, wheel chairs, BP cuffs and call bells.
-Reprocessing of non-critical items involves cleaning and/or low level disinfection. - 2.7 Sterilization: The destruction of all forms of microbial life including bacteria, viruses, spores and fungi.
+Low level disinfectants-detergents are used to clean and disinfect environmental surfaces. - 2.9 Non-critical items: Those items that either touch only intact skin but not mucous membranes or do not directly touch the resident.
+Examples of non-critical items include equipment such as lifts, transfer boards, wheel chairs, BP cuffs and call bells.
+Reprocessing of non-critical items involves cleaning and/or low level disinfection. - 2.10 Sterilization: The destruction of all forms of microbial life including bacteria, viruses, spores and fungi.
 Items must be cleaned thoroughly before effective sterilization can take place.

-3.0 OPERATIONAL DIRECTIVES:
+3.0 OPERATIONAL GUIDELINES:

 - 3.1 Routine cleaning of environmental surfaces and non-critical patient care items should be performed according to a predetermined schedule.
-The cleaning schedule should be sufficient to keep surfaces clean and dust free. - 3.2 Surfaces that are frequently touched by the hands of health care providers and residents, such as nurse call systems, surfaces of medical equipment and knobs for adjustment or opening require frequent cleaning.
+The cleaning schedule should be sufficient to keep surfaces visibly clean and dust free. - 3.2 Surfaces that are frequently touched by the hands of health care providers and residents, such as nurse call systems, surfaces of medical equipment and knobs for adjustment or opening require frequent cleaning (at a minimum daily, more often as required (e.g., during outbreaks).

-4.0 PROCEDURE:
+4.0 PROCESS: